Guide to Running on Concrete and Other Surfaces

 NASM-certified trainer, USATF-, RRCA-certified running coach

 Is running on concrete bad for you?
 This guide will go over the pros and cons of running on different surfaces, ranging from concrete to grass, as well as offer tips for each running terrain.
 Whether you’re a city runner hitting the pavement or you enjoy pounding along dirt trails, there are different pros and cons of each surface, as well as ways to prevent injuries.
+As a longtime NYC running coach, I have run on my share of hard surfaces like concrete.
+I am sharing my top tips for hitting the pavement and staying injury-free.

 running-on-concrete